Anas-github-acc/Face_Recognition/README.md

 2. Install the required libraries ( go through above mention steps )

-3.Run the command in your terminal this gives you complete guide how to get train your images and run detection code
+3. Run the command in your terminal this gives you complete guide how to get train your images and run detection code
 ```sh
 ~$python main.py --help